BladeRunnerJS/brjs/README.md

 ### Developing on Windows

 The BladeRunnerJS source code is encoded in UTF-8, which is the default file encoding on Mac and Linux, but not on Windows.
-Developement on Windows is possible, but requires that you manually configure your tool chain to use the UTF-8 encoding.
+Developement on Windows is possible, but requires that you manually configure your tool chain to use UTF-8 encoding.

-#### Git
+#### Git UTF-8 Settings

 From within the `brjs` repository, type: